Asian Rainforest

 South-east Asian Rainforest

-Indonesia's Sumatra Island is covered by some dense rainforest with rhododendrons, eucalypts, laurels and oaks.
+Indonesia's Sumatra Island is covered by some dense South-east Asian rainforest with rhododendrons, eucalypts, laurels and oaks.
 Other Indonesia's islands, and also Philippines, contain crested monkeys, macaques, marmosets; and birds like bee-eaters, barbets, giant and red casques hornbills, and black and philippine eagles.
 There are also some giant butterfiles such as superb swallowtails, blue triangle butterflies, and goliath birdwing with a wingspan of 28cm - the second-largest butterfly in the world.
 Reptiles include tree snakes, like white-lipped tree viper and long-nosed tree viper; and some stranger creatures include flying geckos, flying lizards, flying dragons, and flying snakes (Chrysopelea sp).

 Borneo's rainforests contain about 15,000 species of flowering plants, pitcher plants, ericaceous plants, chestnut trees, and many oaks.
 Flowering plants include lady's slipper orchid, and Rafflesia - the world's largest flower, which can grow up to 1m across.
 It is a parasitic plant and it smells like rotten meat to attract flies which pollinate it.
 Animals include clouded leopards, proboscis monkeys, gibbons, rhinos, Asian elephants, and the large Malayan Flying Fox (Pteropus vampyrus), with its 1.5m wingspan.
 And of course, the Bornean orangutan (Pongo pygmaeus) - the largest tree-living mammal in the world.